Power Scaling Laws and Near-Field Behaviors of Massive MIMO and Intelligent Reflecting Surfaces: Abstract

 \section{Abstract}

-Large arrays might be the solution to the capacity problems in wireless communications.
-The signal-to-noise ratio (SNR) grows linearly with the number of array elements $N$ when using Massive MIMO receivers/relays.
-Moreover, intelligent reflecting surfaces (IRSs) have recently attracted attention since their SNR grows as $N^2$, which seems like a major benefit.
+The use of large arrays might be the solution to the capacity problems in wireless communications.
+The signal-to-noise ratio (SNR) grows linearly with the number of array elements $N$ when using Massive MIMO receivers and half-duplex relays.
+Moreover, intelligent reflecting surfaces (IRSs) have recently attracted attention since these can relay signals to achieve an SNR that grows as $N^2$, which seems like a major benefit.
 In this paper, we use a deterministic propagation model for a planar array of arbitrary size, to demonstrate that the mentioned SNR behaviors, and associated power scaling laws, only apply in the far-field.
 They cannot be used to study the regime where $N\to\infty$.
-We derive an exact channel gain expression that captures the near-field behavior and use it to revisit the power scaling laws.
+We derive an exact channel gain expression that captures three essential near-field behaviors and use it to revisit the power scaling laws.
 We derive new finite asymptotic SNR limits but also conclude that these are unlikely to be approached in practice.
-We further prove that an IRS setup cannot achieve a higher SNR than the corresponding Massive MIMO setups, despite its faster SNR growth.
-The IRS typically must have a much larger array size to achieve the same SNR.
-Finally, we show that an optimized IRS can be interpreted as a reconfigurable lens and that it is generally suboptimal to operate it as an ``anomalous'' mirror.
+We further prove that an IRS-aided setup cannot achieve a higher SNR than an equal-sized Massive MIMO setup, despite its faster SNR growth.
+We quantify analytically how much larger the IRS must be to achieve the same SNR.
+Finally, we show that an optimized IRS does not behave as an ``anomalous'' mirror but can vastly outperform that benchmark.